Secure WordPress Admin Access with IP Whitelisting

 </html>

-Now, copy the block code above and paste it into your working WordPress server block.
+Please copy the code block above and paste it into the appropriate section of your WordPress server.

 server {